copernicus-mogley/zkav.club/README.md

 People, stories, tools.

-We run Workshops, publish practical AV docs, and show up at meetups, hackathons, conferences, and camps so communities can keep their own record on their own terms.
+We run Workshops, publish practical AV docs, and support meetups, hackathons, conferences, and camps so communities can keep their own record on their own terms.

-For events, our AV support can be volunteer (Recording Station) or paid, always with a privacy-first, FOSS-leaning approach.
+Recording Station is volunteer-run.
+The rest gets funded through gigs, grants, sponsors, ecosystem support.

 ### Navigation